-- Preheat oven to 325° F. Grease a 9-inch springform pan1 and set aside.
+- Preheat oven to 325° F. Grease a 9-inch springform pan and set aside.
 (I personally like to put parchment paper on the bottom of the pan, but it's not necessary.)

 - In the bowl of a food processor, crush graham crackers into fine crumbs, about 30 seconds.
 Add sugar and melted butter.
 Process until combined, about ten 1-second pulses.

 - Transfer mixture to prepared pan.
 Press the graham cracker crumbs into the bottom and 1 inch up the sides of the pan.
 Bake for 15 minutes or until fragrant.
-Cool completely.
-While the crust is baking, prepare the filling.
+Keep the oven on and let the crust cool completely.
+While the crust is cooling, prepare the filling.

 Key Lime Pie Filling